Betti-Labs/greyscan/README.md

 ## ⚖️ Legal Notice

-GreyScan Intelligence Platform is designed for legitimate intelligence gathering from publicly available data sources.
+GreyScan Master Intelligence Platform is designed for legitimate intelligence gathering from publicly available data sources.
 Users are responsible for compliance with applicable laws, regulations, and platform terms of service.

 ## 📄 License